Mary Geaney: Ladies' Gaelic football

 Geaney began playing ladies' Gaelic football for Castleisland Desmonds.
 In 1973 she played for Kerry against Cork in one of the first ladies' Gaelic football games between the two counties.
 Kerry won by 5–10 to 4–11 with Geaney scoring 2–6.
 In 1974 she played for Kerry when they lost to Tipperary in the first Munster Senior Ladies' Football Championship final.
 In 1976 she captained Kerry when they won the All-Ireland Senior Ladies' Football Championship, defeating Offaly by 4–6 to 1–5.
 With 3–2, Geany was also the top scorer in the final.
 She also scored the first ever hat-trick in a Ladies' All-Ireland final.
 Geaney also won the All-Ireland Ladies Club Football Championship with Castleisland Desmonds.
 She also represented Munster at interprovincial level.

 Camogie

 Geaney played camogie for Castleisland Desmonds and Éire Óg.
 Between 1978 and 1988 she also played for Cork in six All-Ireland Senior Camogie Championship finals.
 Geaney finished on the winning side in 1978, 1980 and 1983.
 In six finals she scored 7–5.
 In the 1978 final she scored a hat-trick of goals and in 1980 she captained the winning Cork team.
 She also represented Munster at interprovincial level in the Gael Linn Cup.

 Field hockey

 Geaney played field hockey for Old Ursulines (Cork), Munster and Ireland.
 She made her senior international debut in 1971 against England.
 She subsequently made 61 senior appearances for Ireland.
 She was a member of the Ireland teams that won the 1977 Triple Crown and the 1983 Women's Intercontinental Cup.
-In 2010, together with her former team mate, Margaret Gleghorne, she was inducted into the Irish Hockey Association Hall of Fame.
+In 2010, together with her former teammate, Margaret Gleghorne, she was inducted into the Irish Hockey Association Hall of Fame.